JoshAtticus/AFHArchive/README.md

 A web application designed to preserve content from the now-defunct AndroidFileHost platform.

+## Translators Needed!
+We need your help to translate AFHArchive into more languages.
+If you're fluent in English and another language other than English, please help translate by clicking [here](https://crowdin.com/project/afharchive/invite?h=f4b39a64ed3375b62f83cc0a988925af2513288)

 ## Features

 - **User Authentication**: Google OAuth2 sign-in